Jamison Crowder Player Prop Bets for NFL Week 17 | New York vs. Tampa Bay 1/2/2022

 Matchup vs. Tampa Bay

-- In his one matchup against the Buccaneers, Crowder's zero receiving yards total is 23.5 less than his over/under for Sunday's game (23.5).
+- Crowder's zero receiving yards in his one matchup against the Buccaneers are 23.5 fewer than his over/under for Sunday's game.

 - Crowder did not have a touchdown catch in that matchup against the Buccaneers.